Tquillity/HealthAssist/QUICK_START.md

 ## ✅ Setup Complete!

-Your Health and Wellness Hub is ready to run.
+Your HealthAssist is ready to run.
 You can now start the client and server separately using `npm run dev` in their respective folders.

 ## 🎯 How to Run